roslov/queue-bundle/README.md

 final class ExceptionValidator
 {
     /**
-     * Returns `true` if notification about exception SHOULD BE sent.
+     * Returns `true` if notification about an exception SHOULD BE sent.
      *
      * In this case, we notify about all exceptions except `UserNotFoundException`.
      *